Ab initio informed electronic stopping models for light ion propagation in metals

 Modern simulation tools play an important role in analyzing and quantifying radiation effects induced by high particle fluxes \cite{trachenko2012modeling, nordlund2018primary, chen2021overview}.
 The complexity of radiation damage, which spans various scales over space and time, requires balancing computational efficiency with accuracy.
 At the microscopic level, damage begins with the impact of energetic particles on a material surface, resulting in atomic displacements and near-surface structural modifications.
 This initial phase of damage sets the stage for subsequent phenomena, which are analyzed using larger-scale models.
 These comprehensive models rely on parameters derived from primary radiation effects (e.g. defect production rates, sputtering yields, implantation profiles) to simulate long-term microstructural evolution and predict material lifetimes in high-radiation environments \cite{odette2001multiscale, wirth2004multiscale, nordlund2019historical}.

-To gain reliable insights into primary radiation damage, it is crucial to accurately account for how particles transfer energy through their interactions with electrons and atomic nuclei.
+To accurately describe ion transport and near-surface irradiation phenomena, it is crucial to accurately account for how particles transfer energy through their interactions with electrons and atomic nuclei.
 The retarding force experienced by a particle due to this energy transfer is quantified by stopping power, expressed as an average kinetic energy lost per unit of path length, $S\equiv-dE/dx=S_\text{e} + S_\text{n}$, where $S_\text{e}$ and $S_\text{n}$ are electronic and nuclear components, respectively.
 At the ion energies typically encountered at plasma-facing surfaces (from hundreds of eV to a few keV), electronic stopping $S_\text{e}$ plays an important role, especially for light projectiles ($Z$ $\leq$ 2).
 Even at sub-keV energies, the electronic stopping contribution surpasses the nuclear one, which contrasts with the behavior of heavier ions.